mongodb/docs/source/includes/list-table-server-pool-requests.rst

    * - ``groupId``
      - string
-     - The group for which the server is requested.
+     - The project for which the server is requested.

    * - ``properties``
      - object of key/value pairs